 So, how do you do those things?

-Children are often much more engaged when they see themselves in stories.
+Firstly, children are often much more engaged when they see themselves in stories.
 This will help some children to read, help make story time engaging and help some parents to start enjoy reading time.
-This could be because they see characters of the same race or culture in their books.
-It could be seeing a blended family likes theirs.
+In addition, this could be because they see characters of the same race or culture in their books.
+Alternatively, it could be seeing a blended family likes theirs.
 It could be seeing a character with two mums or two dads.
 Or seeing a family who also live in a high rise.

 Another way is to offer a diversity of genre.
 ‘Diverse books’ are not a genre but diversity of characters can be found in lots of different types of books.
+(See our blog on this).
 Little Box of Books has graphic novels, early chapter books, chapter books and picture books in collections for schools.

 Schools have to promote respect for the protected characteristics in the new inspection framework.
 The Equality Act makes it unlawful to discriminate against someone because of a protected characteristic.
 These characteristics are age, disability, sex, gender reassignment, race, sexual orientation, religion, marriage or civil partnership and pregnancy and maternity.